Corvia/django-tenant-users/README.rst

 Modifying the Tenant Model
 ==========================

 Next we need to modify the TenantModel, which you should already have configured in settings.py.
-We need to change the inerhitance chain to inherit from ``Company`` (previously it was ``TenantMixin``).
+We need to change the inerhitance chain to inherit from ``TenantBase`` (previously it was ``TenantMixin``).
 Below is an example TenantModel located in the 'customers' app that we installed above in the basic configuration section.
 Note. this 'customers' should ONLY be installed in the SHARED_APPs list.

 .. code-block:: python

     customers/model.py

-    from tenant_users.companies.models import Company
+    from tenant_users.tenants.models import TenantBase

-    class Client(Company):
+    class Client(TenantBase):
         name = models.CharField(max_length=100)
         description = models.TextField(max_length=200)